NBISweden/sda-cli/README.md

 ## List

-All the below cases require a configuration file to be downloaded before starting the operation and the `list` parameter should be used.
+All the following cases require a configuration file to be downloaded before starting the operation, and the `list` parameter should be used.

 ### List uploaded files